How To Leverage The Power of AI In Web Development?

-The most popular paradigm in modern AI is the machine learning - the technique of teaching the computer to perform a certain task not by writing code, but delivering an algorithm and the data it can consume to learn about the desired outcome.
+The most popular paradigm in modern AI is machine learning - the technique of teaching the computer to perform a certain task, not by writing code, but by delivering an algorithm and the data it can consume to learn about the desired outcome.

 The impact of artificial intelligence is already visible in the business world.
 Gartner estimates that up to 80% of emerging technologies will have AI foundations by 2020.
-By now, over one third (37% to be precise) organizations already have implemented the AI in some form.
+By now, over one-third (37% to be precise) of organizations already have implemented AI in some form.

 How to apply Machine Learning in software development?